MarvinCai/presto/docs/src/main/sphinx/connector/pulsar.rst

 Desired number of split to use at each query, it might not be the actual split number used.
 Actual split number used in query also depends on number of the partition a topic has.
 Number of partition a topic has will be used when issuing query against table backing by this topic if no value is specified.
-Default is max of between 2 and number of partition of a topic.
+Default is max of 2 and number of partition of a topic.

 ``pulsar.max-split-message-queue-size``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^